ahemmeter/ahemmeter.github.io/README.md

 webpage: you can change the font or anything else.
 I've tried to include comments in the file for anything that isn't intuitive.

+If you want the *content* of the PDF to differ from the web version (rather than just the style), then that's a bit trickier but something I could take care of.

 ### Editing the Template Content (Navigation, Footer, etc.)

 The "template" for the website (including the header image, the navigation, and